diegorezm/reminder/README.md

 So i can remember stuff while i'm on the terminal.

+## Disclaimer

+This is a work in progress.
+I'm not actually following any best practices or anything.
+Sometimes you will see me using the 'usecases' package, sometimes you will see me using the 'store' directly.

 ## Inspiration

 Saw this video https://www.youtube.com/watch?v=dkNv3KGOFT0 and thought it would be fun to do something similar.